 Data-driven control and coordination of smart converters for sustainable power system using deep reinforcement learning

 Moving towards sustainability and climate security, electric power systems are going through a major paradigm shift with wide integration of distributed energy resources, such as solar PV, wind power, energy storage and electric vehicles.
 However, today’s grid cannot handle the voltage rise and fast voltage fluctuations from the high penetration of renewables, which will cause a violation of grid security.
-Power converters of distributed energy resources have full controllability that is promising to be utilized to address this challenge, while it is widely recognized that the lack of adequate control mechanisms to regulate the voltages is a key hindrance.
-Our belief is that AI and machine learning will play a key role in improving control strategies for converters by making them more adaptive and intelligent to stabilize the complex and changing power grids.
+Power converters of distributed energy resources have full controllability, promising to be utilized to address this challenge.
+At the same time, it is widely recognized that the lack of adequate control mechanisms to regulate the voltages is a key hindrance.
+Our belief is that AI and machine learning will play a key role in improving control strategies for converters by making them more adaptive and intelligent to stabilize complex and changing power grids.

-This project is a collaboration among KTH EECS, Stockholm University and UC Berkeley.
+This project is a collaboration with KTH EECS, Stockholm University and UC Berkeley.

-Assistant Professor at KTH, PI of research project Autonomous coordination and control of smart converters for sustainable power systems, PI of research project Data-Driven Control and Coordination of Smart Converters for Sustainable Power System Using Deep Reinforcement Learning, Digital Futures Faculty+46 8 790 63 56
+Assistant Professor at KTH, Co-PI of project Autonomous coordination and control of smart converters for sustainable power systems, PI of project Data-Driven Control and Coordination of Smart Converters for Sustainable Power System Using Deep Reinforcement Learning, Digital Futures Faculty+46 8 790 63 56

 Associate professor, Department of Computer and Systems Sciences at Stockholm University, Vice Chair Working group Cooperate, Co-PI of research project Decision-making in Critical Societal Infrastructures (DEMOCRITUS), Co-PI of research project Data-Driven Control and Coordination of Smart Converters for Sustainable Power System Using Deep Reinforcement Learning at C3.ai DTI, Co-Supervisor for postdoc project Distributed Optimization and Federated Learning in Emerging Smart Networks, Digital Futures Faculty+46 8 16 11 15